-Newer homes are likely to have circuitbreakers in the fusebox which switch off a circuit if there is a fault.
+Newer homes are likely to have circuitbreakers in the fusebox which switch off circuit breakers if there is a fault.
 They are similar in size to fuse-holders, but give more precise protection than fuses.
 When they 'trip', you can simply reset the switch.
-However, you first need to find and correct the fault.
+However, you first need to find and correct the fault or where necessary, engage the services of an electrician to do so.

-Residual Current Devices (RCD)
+RESIDUAL CURRENT DEVICES (RCD)

 An RCD is a life-saving device which is designed to prevent you from getting a fatal electric shock if you touch something live, such as a bare wire.
-It provides a level of protection that ordinary fuses or circuit-breakers cannot.
+It provides a level of protection that ordinary fuses or circuit breakers cannot.

 Under the UK safety standard, almost all sockets in new electrical installations and any new sockets added to an existing installation, must have RCD protection.
 If your electrical installation includes one or more RCDs, you should check that they are working properly by pushing the 'Test' button every three months.
 When you test the RCD it should switch off the power to the areas of the home it protects.

-If you press the button and your RCD does NOT switch off the electricity supply to the protected circuits, or if the button does not reset, get advice from a registered electrician
+If you press the button and your RCD does NOT switch off the electricity supply to the protected circuits, or if the button does not reset, get advice from a registered electrician.